Meet Our Fellows & Staff

 Jenn Bailey is a PhD candidate working with Prof. Isaac Krauss in the Chemistry department.
 Here, she performs research in chemical biology in the field of HIV vaccine development.
 Before Brandeis, Jenn received her B.S. in Chemistry from Xavier University.
 As an undergraduate, Jenn received an “Outstanding Poster Presentation” award at the Midwest Carbohydrate & Glycobiology Symposium.
 During her time off campus, Jenn enjoys writing posts and taking photos for her blog.

-Gabe Bronk is a 5th year physics PhD student working with Dr. Jane Kondev on mathematical and computational modeling of DNA repair processes.
-Gabe has a BS in biochemistry from Brandeis.
-Gabe loves teaching science and science writing.
-He has presented numerous talks and posters on his research and has taught undergraduates and graduate students as a teacher’s assistant.
-He has created funny science videos geared towards middle school students (see his youtube channel “Bronk’s Brain”) and can teach video production skills.
+Gabe Bronk is 5th year PhD student doing computational biophysics with Dr. Jane Kondev.
+Gabe loves communicating science.
+Having caught the science bug many years ago, he can’t help but share it with others – it’s like a communicable disease.
+He has presented numerous talks and posters on his research and has taught undergraduate and graduate classes and workshops.
+He has created funny science videos geared towards middle school students (see his YouTube channel “Bronk’s Brain”) and can teach video production skills.
+Gabe looks forward to helping you with your science writing, presentations or whatever else you’re doing!

 Steve Del Signore is a postdoctoral researcher in the Rodal lab, where he uses as many microscopes as he can get his hands on to investigate the role of membrane remodeling and trafficking in synapse development and function.
 In his long struggle to improve his communication skills, Steve experienced a real a-ha moment when he participated in an Alan Alda Center workshop, which completely changed the way he thought about science communication (you can read a brief tale here).
 Steve is knowledgeable in Photoshop and Illustrator, and will be equally excited to work with you on projects ranging from elevator pitches to seminars, or blog posts to manuscripts.